OXID-eSales/developer_documentation/update/upgrade-to-7.0.rst

 * Do I need to do one or more incremental updates?
   |br|
-  Incremental update means: you do not make an update directly to OXID eShop version 7 but in a previous step you make an update to a version between your initial version and OXID eShop version 7.
+  Incremental update means: You do not make an update directly to OXID eShop version 7 but in a previous step you make an update to a version between your initial version and OXID eShop version 7.
   |br|
   Only in a following update you do the update from the intermediate version to OXID eShop version 7.
 * During the update or incremental update, do I have a version of :emphasis:`Composer` that supports both my respective source and target versions?